Cinnamon and Kale

 Red lentils are usually bought dried and split so they cook quickly

-Olive oil, or you can replace this with any other cooking oil
+Olive oil, or you can replace this with any other cooking oil.

 Tinned tomatoes.
 You can either use chopped tomatoes, or plum tomatoes which you can blitz down at the end.

 Herbs and spices.
 Leafy basil or parsley will blitz down to a smooth texture in this soup, but still add lots of flavour.
-Turmeric and cumin add a lovely earthy note, as well as a rich colour.
+Add them towards the end of the cooking time so that they retain more of their freshness.

 You can also adjust the texture of the soup to suit your preferences.
 If you prefer it thinner, add more water or stock.
 And if you prefer your soup chunkier, don't blitz it at the end, or maybe just blitz it for a short while to leave some veggie chunks.